AxioDL/PrimeWorldEditor/README.md

 Prime World Editor is a custom editor suite for Retro Studios' GameCube and Wii games, including the Metroid Prime series and Donkey Kong Country Returns.

+# Clone Submodules First!

+Builders on all platforms should ensure submodules are up to date with the current PrimeWorldEditor by running `git submodule update --init --recursive`.

 # Building on Windows

 ## Requirements